vc3-project/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 You will then be asked to sign in with your institutional identity, or your Globus ID.
-If you are using the former, simply type in the name of your institution and click “Continue”.
-Proceed to [Step 3a](#3a-login-with-your-institutional-id).
+If you are using the former, simply type in the name of your institution and click "Continue".
+Proceed to [Step 3a](###3a.-Login-with-your-institutional-ID).

-Otherwise, click “Sign in with Globus ID” and proceed to the alternate [Step 3b](#3b-login-with-your-globus-id).
+Otherwise, click "Globus ID to sign in" and proceed to the alternate Step 3b.

 ![step2](../img/screenshot_273.png)